whiteout-io/crypto-lib/README.md

 crypto-lib
 ==========

 Common crypto module for node.js and the browser.
-This Library exposes a basic high level crypto api for encrypt and decrypt, which does low level operations such as item-key generation, AES-CBC encryption, item-key encryption via RSA and signing via RSA in one simple step.
+This Library exposes a basic high level crypto api, which does low level operations such as item-key generation, AES-CBC encryption, item-key encryption via RSA and signing via RSA in one simple step.

 ## Usage: